joshbegley/nyt-latest/README.md

 **DeSantis Involved in Car Crash; He and His Team Are Unhurt**\
-`The crash occurred in Tennessee, as Mr. DeSantis and his team were traveling to an event in Chattanooga, a spokesman said.
+`The crash occurred as Mr. DeSantis and his team were traveling to an event in Chattanooga, Tenn., a spokesman said.
 He did not provide further details.`\
 https://nytimes.com/2023/07/25/us/politics/desantis-car-crash.html?searchResultPosition=1

 **Venice Film Festival Lineup Largely Unscathed by Hollywood Strikes**\